 The fact that Saint Thomas Aquinas is called the “Angelic Doctor” is not due to his cherubic physique alone.
-He actually spent a considerable amount of space in his writings1 even in his Summa Theologiae (publ.
+He actually spent a considerable amount of thought1 even in his Summa Theologiae (publ.
 1485, written from 1265–1274) on the nature, activities and moral state of angels.

 He uses the nature of the angels to illuminate the nature of human cognition, by referring to angels as the extreme of what is possible for an intellectual nature to be.
-His argument is that:
+His thinking is that

 - the perfection of the universe requires the existence of intellectual creatures;

-- since God intends the good for Her/His creation, (s)he intends that it be like Him-/Herself;
+- since God intends ‘good’ for creation, God intends that it be like God;

 So it is with the PET team also!
-Every Christmas season, our inspired Chair chooses a “guardian angel” for the coming year.
+Every Christmas season, our inspired Chair chooses a “guardian angel” to overlight the coming year.
 Here’s an overview of PET’s angelic themes from the last years:

-May all our beneficiaries, supporters and associates continue to be INSPIRED and ENTHUSED in action with the vitality of the above divine & creative essences.
+May all our beneficiaries, supporters and associates continue to be INSPIRED & ENTHUSED in action with the vitality of the above divine & creative essences.